 - Feeling overly responsible for the happiness of others

 - Avoiding confrontations

 - An inability to openly express one’s emotions, needs, and desires

 Codependency Risk Factors

 Codependency often puts down roots when a person is quite young.
-Early traumatic experiences, such as taking on adult responsibilities while still a child or teen are often big contributors to codependency.
-When people grow up having to be responsible for others from an early age, as happens when a parent is chronically ill, addicted, or mentally ill, their identity becomes fused to the idea of taking care of other people.
+Early traumatic experiences, such as taking on adult responsibilities while still a child or teen, are often big contributors to codependency.
+When people grow up having to be responsible for others from an early age, as happens when a parent is chronically ill, addicted, or mentally ill, their identity becomes fused to taking care of other people.
 When children are not taught how to get their own psychological needs met in healthy ways, codependency is typically the result.